- 2 sticks butter, cut into 1/4-inch thick slices

 - 2 tablespoons minced garlic

-- 8 ñ 10 Cajun Chef Brand Sport Peppers
+- 8 to10 Cajun Chef Brand Sport Peppers or other pickled peppers

 - 3 tablespoons pickle juice from the peppers

-- 1 10 ñ 12 pound turkey, either fresh or completely defrosted if frozen, rinsed and patted dry, neck and giblets removed from the cavity and reserved for other uses
+- One 10 to 12 pound fresh turkey, or frozen turkey that has been completely defrosted, rinsed and patted dry, neck and giblets removed from the cavity and reserved for other uses